Make this DIY dry skin balm to soothe and moisturize dry skin.

 Pour your dry skin balm into the containers until it reaches just under the top edge.

 Let the containers sit, uncovered, at room temperature until they are completely cool.
 Feel the centers of the bottom of the containers to tell for sure.
 It may take up to an hour, depending on the size of the containers you used.
-The containers I used were the 2-ounce size and it took close to an hour.
 You don’t want to put the lids on early, as it will cause moisture to build up inside which can cause issues with the balm down the road.
 Once you are sure the containers are completely cool, go ahead and put on the lids.
-They’re now ready to use or gift!

 How To Use Dry Skin Balm